Auslander's Formula for contravariantly finite subcategories: Applications: Endomorphisms of generators

-Study of Morita equivalence of two algebras through the study of Morita equivalence of related algebras has some precedents in the literature, see e.g. \cite{HT} and \cite{KY}.
-As applications of the recollement of Theorem \ref{main}, we present two results in this direction.
-We precede them with a lemma, that is of independent interest, as it provides a description for functors in $\mmodd\CX$.
+Study of Morita equivalence of two algebras through the study of Morita equivalence of related algebras has some precedents in the literature, see e.g. \cite{HT}, \cite{KY} and \cite{FK}.
+As applications of the recollement of Theorem \ref{main}, we present a result in this direction.
+We show that our result provide a generalization for the main theorem of \cite{KY}.
+We need the following lemma, which is of independent interest, because it provides a description for functors in $\mmodd\CX$.